ashwinsathish/Aerial-IRS-Communications/README.md

 ## Overview
 This project consists of two MATLAB scripts that simulate and analyze RIS-aided wireless communication systems under Nakagami-m fading and Inverse Gamma shadowing.
 The simulations evaluate the impact of reflecting elements, phase shifts, and swarm-based modifications on system performance.
 The two key functionalities implemented in this project are:

-1. **Performance Comparison of RIS-Aided Systems** - Analyzes the spectral efficiency and outage probability for different system configurations.
+1. **Performance comparison of RIS-aided systems** - Analyzes the spectral efficiency and outage probability for different system configurations.
-2. **Swarm-Based Modification** - Introduces a swarm-based approach where multiple UAV-mounted RIS elements are utilized to enhance signal reliability.
+2. **Swarm-based modification** - Introduces a swarm-based approach where multiple UAV-mounted RIS elements are utilized to enhance signal reliability.

 ## Functionalities
-### 1. Performance Comparison of RIS-Aided Systems
+### 1. Performance comparison of RIS-aided Systems
 This script simulates a standard RIS-aided communication system and evaluates:
 - End-to-end channel fading and shadowing models
 - Phase shift optimization for improved signal quality
 - Outage probability analysis under varying spectral efficiency thresholds
 - Analytical approximations of fading distributions

-#### Key Features:
+#### Key features:
 - Uses Nakagami-m fading and Inverse Gamma shadowing to model channel impairments.
 - Implements moment matching techniques to approximate the distribution of the received signal.
 - Evaluates the impact of different phase-shift configurations on outage probability.
 - Performs Laplace transform analysis for verifying analytical approximations.

-### 2. Swarm-Based Modification
+### 2. Swarm-based modification
 This script extends the original RIS model by incorporating a swarm-based approach where multiple UAV-mounted RIS elements work collaboratively to enhance transmission reliability.

-#### Key Features:
+#### Key features:
 - Introduces a swarm of UAVs, each carrying an IRS with a predefined number of reflecting elements.
 - Implements independent fading and shadowing models for each IRS within the swarm.
 - Simulates various transmit SNR scenarios to evaluate system performance.
 - Compares the swarm-based RIS system against the conventional single RIS setup.

-## Simulation Parameters
+## Simulation parameters
 - **Number of Simulation Trials**: `1e5`
 - **Number of Reflecting Elements (N)**: Configurable (`5` by default)
 - **Transmit SNR**: Varies from `0 dB` to `20 dB`
 - **Spectral Efficiency Threshold (R_th)**: Ranges from `1` to `4` b/s/Hz (comparison script) and fixed at `1` b/s/Hz (swarm script)
 - **Path-Loss Exponent (PLE)**: `2.7`

-## Key Equations and Techniques
+## Methodology
 1. **Nakagami-m Fading**: Models small-scale fading in wireless channels using shape (`m`) and spread (`Ω`) parameters.
 2. **Inverse Gamma Shadowing**: Models large-scale fading effects using shape (`α`) and spread (`β`) parameters.
 3. **Moment Matching**: Used to approximate the statistical properties of the received signal.